Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

-An obvious question to ask is; which gauge-invariant prediction $N_\alpha$ is most relevant in any given situation?
-Towards providing an answer, let us consider a system prepared in the ground state before we suddenly switch-off the interaction.
+Let us consider a system prepared in the ground state before we suddenly switch-off the interaction.
 When the interaction vanishes photons are defined as in Eq.~(\ref{phot}), but this definition is now {\em unique}, because the non-interacting canonical momentum is unique; ${\bf \Pi}=-{\bf D}_{\rm T}=-{\bf E}_{\rm T}=-{\bf E}$.
 We can therefore ask how many of these unique photons are present for times $t>t_f$ if the interaction is suddenly switched-off at $t=t_f$?
 Modelling this situation using a time-dependent coupling in the gauge $\alpha$ gives the Hamiltonian